a240/toolshare/README.md

 8. Approving/Checking Shares:

 	a.
-Click "Sheds" in the top right corner of the website.
+Click "Shares" in the top right corner of the website.
 	b.
 Look at your "Tool Requests" on the tool requests panel.
 	c.
 Press "Accept" to approve ladysman127's share request.
 	d.
 You may notice the "Currently Lent" tab below now contains the request now.